Opinion | Republicans know exactly how to handle the fanatics in their party

 Today, they don’t want moderate suburbanites to think they’ve been taken over by QAnon crazies.
 But they also can’t completely reject the QAnon crazies, because by some measures they constitute a quarter of all Republicans.

-And while Democrats may deal with some roughly analogous issues from time to time, the problem is nowhere near as acute for them.
+And while Democrats might deal with some roughly analogous issues from time to time, the problem is nowhere near as acute for them.
 Left-wing radicals tend to exist outside the Democratic Party, while right-wing radicals are enmeshed deeply within the Republican Party.

-To outward appearances it may look like Republicans are stumbling about, getting defensive when asked uncomfortable questions about people like Greene.
+To outward appearances it might look like Republicans are stumbling about, getting defensive when asked uncomfortable questions about people such as Greene.
 In fact, they have an extremely effective formula for dealing with their fringe.

-Leaders like McConnell and McCarthy will let nuts like Greene and Gosar do their thing most of the time.
+Leaders such as McConnell and McCarthy will let nuts like Greene and Gosar do their thing most of the time.
 Then when controversy flares up over something they said, the leaders will deliver a mild rebuke, enough to make it clear they’re displeased, but not so harsh that they alienate the extremists’ supporters.

 Then they hope that everyone forgets about it for a while.
-Rinse, repeat.
+Rinse and repeat.

-In the big picture it’s working out great for Republicans.
+In the big picture, it’s working out great for Republicans.
 They control the Supreme Court, a majority of state legislatures and governorships, and they’ll probably capture Congress in November.
 Why would they change anything about how they handle their side’s fanatics?